What exactly is 3G internet? Learn all about 3G broadband with our guide.

 3G broadband offers greater flexibility and services by making more efficient use of mobile bandwidth than its predecessor 2G.
 Although faster, newer 4G technology is becoming increasingly available in the UK, 3G remains the UK's dominant mobile broadband technology.

-Compare 3G mobile broadband packages at uSwitch now.
+Compare mobile broadband packages at uSwitch now.

 The relationship between 2G and 3G is similar to that of dial-up and broadband, or terrestrial TV and digital TV.
 In all of the latter examples, greater spectral efficiency has enabled more consumer choice and a more effective service.

-Who offers 3G mobile broadband?
+Who offers 3G internet?